From the party's Constitution: Article III - Membership

 If a person does not meet the criteria, they can still participate at a convention but cannot vote at that convention.

-B) People who are not supporting members may attend meetings, but can not vote.
+B) People who are not supporting or auxiliary members may attend meetings, but can not vote.

-C) A supporting member may begin to vote at the second meeting they attend.
+C) A supporting or auxiliary member may begin to vote at the second meeting they attend.

 D) Notwithstanding the above, any member may attend party conventions and may vote in the nomination of candidates for public office.